 If you’re fascinated by the power of data and analytics, then the Master of Business Analytics at La Trobe is the course for you.
 If you’re currently working, you don’t have to worry, as one of the best things about doing this course at La Trobe is the flexibility.
 You don’t even have to be in Melbourne to do the course.
 The academic staff are accommodating and always happy to help if you have any questions.
 There’s nothing you can’t achieve if you put your mind into it.

 Want to align your career with a global big data future?
-Study a Master of Business Analytics at La Trobe.
+Apply now to study a degree in data science or business analytics at La Trobe in Semester 2, 2018.